-China invested $1 Trillion to gain global influence.
+China invested $1 trillion to gain global influence.
 Can that go on?

 Wang Jisi, the founding president of the Institute of International and Strategic Studies at Peking University, published a paper in July 2012 that would reshape China’s foreign policy doctrine.
 Titled “Marching West,” it contended that China should pay less attention to confronting powerful allies of the United States to the east — like Japan, South Korea, Taiwan and the Philippines — and focus more on Central Asia and the Middle East.

 Xi embraced that approach after he took power later that year.
 China had just started to send goods to European markets on trains that followed 2,000-year-old Silk Road routes across the steppes of Central Asia.
-Xi traveled to Kazakhstan, China’s western neighbor, and announced a “Silk Road Economic Belt” in September 2013.
+Xi travelled to Kazakhstan, China’s western neighbour, and announced a “Silk Road Economic Belt” in September 2013.

 Four weeks later, after Southeast Asian nations asked to be included, Xi announced a “Maritime Silk Road” to link countries across Southeast Asia and South Asia to East Africa.

-The initiative then went global, encompassing more-affluent countries that seemed to China to have unsteady ties with the US By 2019, Hungary, Portugal and even Italy, a member of the Group of 7 leading industrialized democracies, had signed agreements to cooperate with what by then had been renamed the Belt and Road Initiative.
+The initiative then went global, encompassing more-affluent countries that seemed to China to have unsteady ties with the US.
+By 2019, Hungary, Portugal and even Italy, a member of the Group of 7 leading industrialised democracies, had signed agreements to cooperate with what by then had been renamed the Belt and Road Initiative.
 So did Iran, Saudi Arabia and countries across Latin America and Africa.

 In the years before the pandemic, Chinese companies, particularly construction and engineering firms, rushed to do deals financed with large loans from Chinese banks.
 Many leaders of developing countries welcomed China’s willingness to lend with few of the environmental and human rights restrictions that multilateral institutions and Western lenders have long demanded.